 The unique-looking Bassador is a medium-sized dog that’s a cross between a Basset Hound and a Labrador Retriever.
 The Bassador is very loyal, although he can be a tad stubborn and challenging to train.
 In general, Bassadors love to be the center of attention in their human family.

 They also need to have a home with plenty of outside space where they can roam and indulge their passion for sniffing and following interesting scents.
-The Bassador parent breeds both have high prey drives, meaning that your furry friend may have a tendency to chase after small pets, including the family cat!
+The Bassador parent breeds both have high prey drives, meaning that your furry friend may have a tendency to chase after small pets, including the family cat.

-However, as long as you train and socialize your Bassador properly from puppyhood, he can quickly learn to behave appropriately around the other members of the family.
+As long as you train and socialize your Bassador properly from puppyhood, he can quickly learn to behave appropriately around the other members of the family.

 Breeds: Labrador Retriever & Boxer